chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 <script>{% include 'assets/js/head-script.js' %}</script>
 {% endraw %}```

 The `jsmin` filter now runs once on the same piece of code instead of running on every single page using this layout.
 It’s a minor optimisation, for sure, but it does make my build time non-trivially faster, so I’ll take it.
-Given I have 2 scripts and about 80 pages, that's running it twice instead of 160 times, so technically an improvement of 98.75%, I guess?
+Given I have 2 scripts and about 80 pages, that’s running it twice instead of 160 times, so technically an improvement of 98.75%, I guess?
 Someone who is good at maths please help me calculate this.
 My statistic is dying.

 ### Uh oh, it’s looping